-Streets of Rage 3 (known in Japan as Bare Knuckle III) is a 2D side-scrolling brawler developed and published by Sega for the Sega Genesis on December 21, 1994.
+Streets of Rage 3 (known in Japan as Bare Knuckle III) is a 2D belt-scrolling brawler developed and published by Sega for the Sega Genesis on December 21, 1994.

-The sequel to Streets of Rage 2 and final part of the Streets of Rage trilogy, Streets of Rage 3 puts players back into the shoes of former cops Axel Stone and Blaze Fielding who find out from the mysterious Dr. Zan that the evil crime syndicate leader Mr. X has used a legitimate research company, RoboCy Corporation, to begin creating realistic robots designed to replace important officials of the city.
-With Adam Hunter, who rejoined the police as a senior operative, unable to join the task force due to mysterious bombs placed around the city (as well as a kidnapped chief of police), it's up to Axel and Blaze, along with the cyborg (and former RoboCy researcher) Dr. Zan and Adam's kid brother Eddie "Skate" Hunter, to hunt down and stop Mr. X once more (beating up plenty of thugs along the way).
+The final installment of the Streets of Rage trilogy, Streets of Rage 3 puts players back into the shoes of former cops Axel Stone and Blaze Fielding as they find out from mysterious cyborg Dr. Zan that evil crime syndicate leader Mr. X has used a legitimate research company, RoboCy Corporation, to begin creating realistic robots designed to replace important officials of the city.
+With Adam Hunter, who rejoined the police as a senior operative, unable to join the task force due to mysterious bombs placed around the city (as well as a kidnapped chief of police), it's up to Axel and Blaze, along with Dr. Zan and Adam's kid brother Eddie "Skate" Hunter, to hunt down and stop Mr. X once more.

-Streets of Rage 3 uses an upgraded game engine to Streets of Rage 2, adding more new gameplay mechanics to the franchise (such as the "power meter", which allows players to use special moves sparingly without consuming the player's life bar, and limited weapon vitality).
-Unlike the previous entries in the franchise, the Japanese version of the game had significant differences from the international versions.
-Content was changed (from changing the clothing colors of Axel, Blaze, and Sammy, to increasing the clothing of certain female enemies) or removed entirely (such as a sub-boss that was a stereotypical homosexual biker).
-Even the overall plot was changed (which originally involved Mr. X planning to start a global war using a new explosive substance called "Laxine"), with many of the cut-scenes removed entirely.
+Streets of Rage 3 improves the gameplay engine used in its predecessor Streets of Rage 2, adding new mechanics to the franchise (such as the "power meter", which allows players to use special moves sparingly without consuming the player's life bar, and limited weapon vitality).
+Unlike the previous entries in the franchise, the Japanese version of the game had significant localization differences from the international versions (including a variety of costume changes and the removal of a stereotypical homosexual biker as a sub-boss).
+Even the overall plot was changed (which originally involved Mr. X planning to start a global war using a new explosive substance called "Raxine"), with many of the cut-scenes removed entirely.
 The difficulty of the international versions has also increased significantly compared to the Japanese version, making it known as the hardest installment in the series.

 Streets of Rage 3 was the final game in the brawler series, and it made some changes to the formula set down by Streets of Rage 2.
 The new features included: